 short walk to the falls

 There are three bike trails consisting of everything from beginner level to very rocky and steep terrain.
-It appeared that the more challenging trails were part of what was under construction, but we did see quite a few older kids riding their bikes on the yellow trail.
+We did see quite a few older kids riding their bikes on the yellow trail.

 There is a washroom in the Visitor Centre at the entrance to the park, and we passed a “rest house” along the yellow trail which was clean and had a place to clean your hands.